Sensory Glove-Based Surgical Robot User Interface: METHODOLOGY

 \subsection{Hand Gesture Recognition}

-Hand gestures serve as a seamless and intuitive means of interaction and open up the possibility of introducing a large variety of inputs that can surpass what the current consoles can provide.
-For example, in~\cite{wen_hand_2014} it was shown that it is possible to implement 8 different commands.
+Hand gestures serve as a seamless and intuitive means of interaction and open up the possibility of introducing a wide variety of inputs surpassing what the current consoles can provide.
+For example, \cite{wen_hand_2014} shows that it is possible to implement 8 different commands.

 In our work, we train 4 different multiclassification models for hand gesture recognition using our custom dataset.
-Our implemented architecture can currently distinguish between five distinct gestures: \gn{None}, \gn{Pinky} (thumb and pinky in contact), \gn{Ring} (ring finger and thumb in contact), \gn{Fist}, and \gn{Thumb up}, as illustrated in Table~\ref{tab:glove_gestures}.
-Our framework allows a new gesture to be added in just a few minutes.
-Currently, only three of the five gestures serve as commands (\gn{Fist}, \gn{Ring}, and \gn{Pinky}). \gn{Fist} activates the clutch mechanism, \gn{Ring}, if held for 2 seconds, initiates and suspends robot tracking, and \gn{Pinky} triggers monopolar current delivery~\cite{oh2023comprehensive}.
-See Section~\ref{Sect:Gestures} for further details.
+Our implemented architecture can currently distinguish between three distinct gestures: \textbf{None}, \textbf{Ring} (ring finger and thumb in contact), and \textbf{Clutch} (middle, ring, and pinky fingers closed) as illustrated in Table~\ref{tab:glove_gestures}. \textbf{Clutch} activates the clutch mechanism described in Section~\ref{sec:clutch}.
+Holding the \textbf{Ring} gesture for 2 seconds initiates/suspends robot tracking.
+This implementation is open to allow new gestures to be added with a relatively small dataset.
+Further details are provided in Section~\ref{Sect:Gestures}.